phueb/CHILDES-SRL/README.md

 - 2016: The most recent work, prior to this, can be found [here](https://gitlab-beta.engr.illinois.edu/babysrl-group/babysrl)

-- 2019: The current work is an extension of the previous, leveraging the powerful deep-learning model BERT.
-Investigation into the inner workings of the model began in in September 2019 while under the supervision of [Cynthia Fisher](https://psychology.illinois.edu/directory/profile/clfishe) at the Department of Psychology at [UIUC](https://psychology.illinois.edu/).
+- 2019: Under the supervision of [Cynthia Fisher](https://psychology.illinois.edu/directory/profile/clfishe)
+at the Department of Psychology at [UIUC](https://psychology.illinois.edu/), explorations into the ability of BERT to perform SRL tagging began.

-- 2020 (Spring): Experimentation with with joint training BERT on SRL and MLM began.
-The joint training procedure is similar to what is proposed in [https://arxiv.org/pdf/1901.11504.pdf](https://arxiv.org/pdf/1901.11504.pdf)
+In particular, we experimented with joint training on SRL and MLM.
+The joint training procedure is similar to what is proposed in [https://arxiv.org/pdf/1901.11504.pdf](https://arxiv.org/pdf/1901.11504.pdf).

-- 2020 (Summer): Having found little benefit for joint SRL and MLM training BERT on CHILDES, a new line of research comparing BERT trained on CHILDES to BERT trained on billions of words of text was begun.
+- 2020 (Summer): Having found little benefit for joint SRL and MLM training BERT on CHILDES, a new line of research into the grammatical capability of RoBERTa began.
  Development moved [here](https://github.com/phueb/BabyBERT/).